samclane/DiscordMatrix/README.md

 To start the application, simply run `python discord_matrix.pyw` from the command line.

+The default pinout is:
+* dataIn = 2
+* load = 4
+* clock = 3

+These values can be changed in your `config.ini` which appears after running the code once.

 # Current Legend

 | Status | Icon |